Skip to main content

 • Monitor the argocd-example-apps repository.

-• Focus on the guestbook directory within this repository.
+• Focus on the guestbook folder in this repository.

 • Deploy the manifests found in the guestbook namespace of the local cluster.